deadsnakes/python3.5/Doc/library/unittest.rst

    .. method:: loadTestsFromTestCase(testCaseClass)

-      Return a suite of all tests cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.
+      Return a suite of all test cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.

       A test case instance is created for each method named by